spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 FPA
 :::

-The FPA reference file stores information on the metrology of the Focal Plane Array (FPA) which consists of two single chip arrays (SCA), named NRS1 and NRS2.
+The FPA reference file stores information on the metrology of the Focal Plane Assembly (FPA) which consists of two Sensor Chip Arrays (SCA), named NRS1 and NRS2.

 The reference file contains two fields : “NRS1” and “NRS2”.
 Each of them stores the transform (shift and rotation) to transform positions from the FPA to the respective SCA.
 The output units are in pixels.